Free zones

 How long does it take to set up in the DIFC?

 Typically 3—4 weeks for the company, 2—3 weeks for visas, and 2—4 weeks for the bank account after visas and Emirates IDs are issued.
-For a heavily regulated company with a complicated ownership structure, the bank account can take considerably longer — up to two to three months in some cases.
+Those figures are for a non-regulated technology company; a DFSA-regulated firm takes longer, on an activity-dependent authorisation timeline we map out at the first call.
+For a heavily regulated company with a complicated ownership structure, the bank account can also take considerably longer — up to two to three months in some cases.

 DIFC or ADGM — which is better?